Natural Connections: Shining a light on curiosity

 Once upon a time, in the cool, dark air of his own backyard, a forestry professor swept the beam of a UV flashlight through the trees.
 He wanted to know if gray tree frogs fluoresce.
 They don’t.
 But when a furry shape found its way into the beam and glowed hot pink, Jon Martin discovered that flying squirrels do.

-This serendipitous discovery in May of 2017—spurred on by a bit of previous knowledge and a scientist’s curiosity—sent Jon (a professor at Northland College in Ashland, Wisconsin) and his colleagues on quite the scientific journey.
+This serendipitous discovery in May of 2017 — spurred on by a bit of previous knowledge and a scientist’s curiosity — sent Jon (a professor at Northland College in Ashland) and his colleagues on quite the scientific journey.

 In 2018 and 2019, faculty from Northland College descended into the collections of the Field Museum of Natural History in Chicago to examine the flying squirrel specimens stored there.
 The interdisciplinary team was determined to learn more about Jon’s discovery that flying squirrels fluoresce under UV light.